JesseNaser/ZestyDB/README.md

 ### SQL Walkthrough

-You can view how each feature of the to-do list querys the sql [here](sql).
+You can view how each feature of the to-do list querys using SQL [here](sql).

 ### Video Walkthrough